Presale device preparation and validation

 Introduction

-This document describes the assembly procedure of the ASRock SPC741D8 with specified components in requirements.
+This document describes the preparation (assembly, flashing and verification) procedure of the ASRock SPC741D8 with specified components in requirements.

 Requirements